MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 * Seat and image XYZ coordinates.

-* Collection of images that are camouflaged as one image.
+* Collection of images that're camouflaged as one image.

 The following image shows each seat represented as an avatar for building the scenes: